Managing a donor relationship can be tricky. Yet it’s KEY to successful fundraising.

 Let’s see what that looks like…

-There are 4 relationship stages that donors can grow through.
+There are 4 stages of a donor relationship that donors can grow through.

 Your goal is to get them to the 4th stage where they’re committed to helping your nonprofit fulfill its mission.